lakazatong/SDSetup/README.md

 # SDSetup

 Setup your Stable Diffusion web UI repository by looking at files and civitai model links sent in the Discord channel of you choice.
+Disclaimer: for now I use this repo as a way to have it uploaded and online and keep track of the progress, commits are by no means "good commits".
 <!--
 ## Requirements